PlakarKorp/docs.plakar.io/content/commands/plakar/main/sync/index.md

 ## EXAMPLES

+Synchronize the snapshot
+'abcd'
+with a peer repository:

+	$ plakar sync abcd to @peer

-Bi-directional synchronization with peer repository:
+Bi-directional synchronization with peer repository of recent snapshots:

-	$ plakar sync with /path/to/peer/repo
+	$ plakar sync -since 7d with @peer

 ## DIAGNOSTICS